Where Can I Find Plus Size Pole Dancing Classes Near Me?

 5. If it turns out that the studio doesn't offer plus size classes, let them know you'd be interested if they do start one.
 You may also wish to leave your name and contact info so they can get in touch if/when a class starts, or so the owner or lead instructor can contact you to discuss your request (more on this below).

-6. Rinse and repeat with any other studios in your area until you find one that offers plus size classes, or is willing to take your name on an interest list.
+6. Rinse and repeat with any other studios in your area until you find one that offers plus size classes, or is willing to put your name on an interest list and contact you once they have enough interest to run a class.

 7. If none of your local pole studios are offering plus size classes, please see the next section with information on how to get some classes started in your area.